EquivAct: SIM(3)-Equivariant Visuomotor Policies beyond Rigid Object Manipulation: Method

 \subsection{Learning Generalizable Visuomotor Policies with SIM(3)-equivariant Architecture}

 After the representation learning phase, we freeze the encoder $\Phi$ and learn an action prediction head on top of the learned feature representation with a small number of human demonstrations.
-According to the explanations in \cite{chen2020simple}, the intermediate representations from the encoder can possess desirable properties even without being decoded to the space where the contrastive loss is applied.
+As observed in~\cite{chen2020simple}, the intermediate representations from the encoder can possess desirable properties even without decoding at inference time.

 \textbf{Architecture.} The policy learning architecture is illustrated in Fig. \ref{fig:inference}.
-Given input observation $o = (\rmX, \{\rvy^e\}_{e=1}^E)$, our policy $\pi$ first passes the input point cloud through the encoder $\Phi$ to obtain global feature $\Theta_R$ and per-point features $\{\rmV(\rvx_i)\}_{i=1}^N$ of the input scene point cloud.
+Given input observation $o = (\rmX, \{\rvy^e\}_{e=1}^E)$, our policy $\pi$ first passes the input point cloud through the encoder $\Phi$ to obtain a global feature $\Theta_R$ and per-point local features $\{\rmV(\rvx_n)\}_{n=1}^N$.
 Then, the policy architecture is split into two branches.
-The offset prediction branch takes the local features as input and passes them through 3 VN layers to produce a velocity map $\{\hat{\rvv}_i\}_{i=1}^N$, which corresponds to the predicted velocity of the end-effector if the end-effector is close to the point location.
-The gripper action prediction branch takes the global feature as input and passes it through 3 VN layers different from the ones in the offset prediction branch to produce a binary gripper open/close prediction for each end-effector $\{\hat{g}_e\}_{e=1}^E$.
-During inference, we find for each end-effector $e \in \{1, \ldots, E\}$ a point $\rvx_{k_e}$ on the point cloud that is closest to the end-effector position $\rvy^e$ and then use the velocity map output of that position $\hat{\rvv}_{k_e}$ as the predicted velocity of the corresponding end-effector.
-The predicted end-effector velocity and gripper action predictions are then concatenated to form the output action $\hat{a} = (\{\hat{\rvv}_{k_e}\}_{e=1}^E, \{\hat{g}_e\}_{e=1}^E)$.
+The end-effector velocity prediction branch takes the local features as input and passes them through three VN layers to obtain a velocity map $\{\hat{\rvv}_n\}_{n=1}^N$.
+When the policy is deployed, for each end-effector $e \!\in\! \{1, \ldots, E\}$ we find a point $\rvx_{k^e}$ in the point cloud that is closest to the current end-effector position $\rvy^e$; we use the velocity map output $\hat{\rvv}_{k^e}$ as the target velocity.
+The other branch passes the global and local features through three other VN layers to produce a target open/close command $\{\hat{g}^e\}_{e=1}^E$ for each end-effector.
+The target end-effector velocities and gripper open/close commands are then concatenated to form the output action $\hat{a} = (\{\hat{\rvv}_{k^e}\}_{e=1}^E, \{\hat{g}^e\}_{e=1}^E)$.